Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 1. Add in Variation: Being able to change up the exercises can keep things exciting and fun while targeting different muscle groups.

 2. Use in a Warm-up: Utilize battle ropes as an effective full-body warm-up before a different cardio or muscle-building exercise.
-What cardio machines burn the most calories will depend on the duration and intensity of the workout.
+The cardio machines that burn the most calories vary depending on the duration and intensity of the workout.

 3. Finish Things Off: Battle ropes can also be a great finisher workout to end things on a powerful note.